Organophosphate and Carbamate Pesticides

 TOXICOLOGY of Organophosphate Insecticides

-It is important to understand the mode of action of organophosphate toxicity.
+It is important to understand the mode of action of organophosphate toxicity in pets.
 By learning this, we start to understand the nervous system and how it transmits impulses to the muscles and other body organs.
-Chemicals called neurotransmitters largely accomplish this transmission or communication between the nervous system and other organs.
 The part of our nervous system that controls automatic functions such as the heart, breathing, sweating, salivation, tearing, glandular secretions, digestion and fine muscle control of the iris of the eye and other organs is called the Autonomic Nervous System (ANS).
 This “automatic” nervous system controls the things that we do not have to think about to live.
 We do not consciously think to increase our breathing or heart function as we are running.
 We do not have to consider how to digest our food or when to produce tears when we are sad.
 These automatic functions all use the same neurotransmitter, acetylcholine (ACh).
 ACh is manufactured in the end of the nerve and is released from the nerve to transmit the message from the nerve to the gland or organ that the nerve feeds information to.

-Atropine is the antidote for organophosphate poisoning.
+Atropine is the antidote for organophosphate poisoning in pets.
 The action of the ACh can be blocked by the atropine.
 But the fact that there is too much ACh in the synapse does not change until there has been time to regenerate more AChE.
-This may take three or fours days.
+This may take three or four days.
 Therefore continuous administration of the atropine is needed to keep the animal from dying of poisoning for a three or four day period.

 A simple analogy can be used to better illustrate the action that occurs within the autonomic nervous system with regard to acetylcholine (ACh) as the neurotransmitter that is affected by an organophosphate pesticide.